How to initialize LXD¶

 Instances (and other data) are stored in storage pools.

 For testing purposes, you can create a loop-backed storage pool.
-For production use, however, you should use an empty partition (or full disk) instead of loop-backed storage (because loop-backed pools are slower and their size can’t be reduced).
+For production use, however, you should use an empty partition (or full disk) instead of loop-backed storage (because loop-backed pools are slower and their size/quota can’t be reduced).

 The recommended backends are